ReidGlaze/ReidGlaze.github.io/_posts/2023-08-11-Mining-Intelligence.md

 tags: [python, data analytics, sql, data science]     # TAG names should always be lowercase
 ---

-# This page is currently under construction.
-Please check out my other projects or come back again later!
----

 ## Introduction

 Iron ore, a vital ingredient for steel production, is extracted from minerals rich in iron oxides, displaying colors from dark grey to rusty red.
 Among these, high-grade ores with substantial hematite or magnetite content are particularly valuable.
 These ores, often surpassing 60% iron content, are directly used in steel-making processes.